-Built to excel equally on the trail and open road, this futuristic bumblebee-colored brain bucket is an innovative hybrid featuring the best versatile tech on the market.
-Forged from the framework of the still-popular Multitec, the Neotec has taken giant leaps towards improved comfort and convenience.
+Built for both the trail and open road, the Neotec is an innovative hybrid that features the best tech on the market.
+Forged from the framework of the still-popular Multitec, the Neotec has taken giant leaps toward optimal comfort and convenience.

 Spoiler alert: we love this helmet.
-Not only does it feature a wider and taller field of vision than the bulk of its competitors, engineers have also managed to improve on its predecessor’s already excellent wind-noise reduction and taken further steps towards streamlining the shell’s aerodynamics.
+Not only does it feature a wider and taller field of vision than the bulk of its competitors, but engineers have also managed to improve on its predecessor’s already excellent wind-noise reduction and taken further steps toward streamlining the shell’s aerodynamics.

-The result: our Geeks experienced minimal wind drag during their test runs.
-Plus, the helmet’s lining and removable padding remained comfortable over extended trips, with the hardworking advanced ventilation system wicking away moisture under even the hottest conditions.
+The result is minimal wind drag.
+Plus, the helmet’s lining and removable padding remain comfortable over extended trips, with the advanced ventilation system wicking away moisture under even the hottest conditions.

 Estimated Cost: $595 – $625

 KLIM is no stranger to setting new standards.
 The company is responsible for creating the world’s first Grand Touring helmet, paving the way for a new precedent in modular helmet design.
-With one chess move the company proved helmets could be lightweight without sacrificing safety or comfort.
-Now, the TK1200 sends a new clear message: KLIM is still the standard bearer.
+With one chess move, the company proved helmets could be lightweight without sacrificing safety or comfort.
+Now, the TK1200 clearly establishes KLIM as one of the most innovative helmet brands.

 Featuring a full carbon fiber shell, the TK1200 is molded to accommodate luxury features while cutting down on deadweight.
 The result: our Geeks said this helmet has to be worn to be believed.
-It’s lightweight to the point you might even forget you’re wearing it.
+It’s lightweight to the point where you might even forget you’re wearing it!

 And you don’t need to worry about shifting weather conditions or packing a second helmet for night-time riding.
 The Transitions face shield and Pinlock lens block harsh rays during the day, pierce through the fog at dawn, and provide unobstructed vision when the sun begins to set.

-Bottom line: this helmet is up to any challenge.
-This is the best modular helmet under $650.
+Bottom line: this helmet is up to any challenge and, in our opinion, is the best modular helmet under $650.

 HJC Align Men’s RPHA-MAX Street Bike Motorcycle Helmet